-In addition to being an Associate Editor of The Fashion Studies Journal, Sara writes a column for Fashionista titled “Fashion History Lessons” and has formerly been a frequent contributor to Refinery29, NYMag.com, and Time Out New York.
-Sara has also contributed to the Berg Encyclopedia of World Dress and Fashion, as well as peer-reviewed academic journals that include Fashion Theory, Art Libraries Journal, and Fashion, Style & Popular Culture.
+In addition to serving as an Associate Editor of The Fashion Studies Journal since 2016, Sara wrote a column for Fashionista titled Fashion History Lessons, and has formerly been a frequent contributor to Refinery29, NYMag.com, and Time Out New York.
+Sara has also contributed numerous article to the Berg Encyclopedia of World Dress and Fashion, as well as peer-reviewed academic journals that include Fashion Theory, Art Libraries Journal, and Fashion, Style & Popular Culture.
 Outside of academia and journalism, Sara has shared her love of fashion through a series of lecture tours across China, several appearances on the Travel Channel program Mysteries at the Museum, and on video for Condé Nast Entertainment.